anyscale/madewithml.github.io/docs/courses/applied-ml/documentation.md

 Let's look at what documentation looks like for our [application](https://github.com/GokuMohandas/applied-ml){:target="_blank"} and be sure to check out the auto-generated [documentation page](https://gokumohandas.github.io/applied-ml/){:target="_blank"} for it as well.

 ### Typing
 It's important to be as explicit as possible with our code.
-We're already discussed choose explicit names for variables, functions, etc. but another way we can be explicit is by defining the types for our function's inputs and outputs.
+We're already discussed choosing explicit names for variables, functions, etc. but another way we can be explicit is by defining the types for our function's inputs and outputs.
 We want to do this so we can quickly know what data types a function expects and how we can utilize it's outputs for downstream processes.

 So far, our functions have looked like this:
 ```python